shewhen666/iOWatch/README.md

 ## [Long Press] time setting mode

-  Holding the button 3+ seconds activates the time setting mode, time setting mode consists of 3 menus, short pressing the button scrolls the time and long pressing the button goes trough menus.
+  Holding the button 3+ seconds activates the time setting mode, time setting mode consists of 3 menus, short pressing the button scrolls the time and long-pressing the button goes through menus.
-  To set the time press and hold the button for more then 3 seconds, once the 12'o clock LED lights up that means you entered MENU 1 in witch you select hours time, short pressing the button you scroll trough the hours after selecting propper hours time, again press and hold the button to activate MENU 2, same story - short pressing the button scorls trought the minutes [0, 5, 10, 15 ...].
+  To set the time press and hold the button for more than 3 seconds, once the 12'o clock LED lights up that means you entered MENU 1 in witch you select hours, short pressing the button you scroll trough the hours after selecting propper hours time, again press and hold the button to activate MENU 2, same story - short pressing the button scrolls through the minutes [0, 5, 10, 15 ...].
   Holding the button again activates the final MENU 3, setting the rest of the minutes and pressing the button again sets the time and exits the time setting menu.